Britain to announce ‘most significant’ change to asylum rules in years, setting Europe’s longest route to settlement

 The UK’s new policy draws inspiration from Denmark and other European countries where refugee status is temporary, support is conditional and integration is expected.

-Under Britain’s current system, which was introduced by a previous Labour government in 2005, refugees can apply for indefinite leave to remain after five years, a status which provides them access to public funds and eventual citizenship.

-In contrast, the new 20-year route would make the UK’s path the settlement the longest in Europe, followed by Denmark’s eight-year process.
+In a video on X, Mahmood said she was taking action because asylum claims are rising in Britain despite falling across other parts of Europe.
+“In the last four years, 400,000 people claimed asylum here,” she said.
+“Over 100,000 are housed and supported at taxpayers’ expense, putting huge pressure on local communities.”

-Denmark has been known for its tough immigration policies for over a decade, which the Home Office says have reduced asylum claims to a 40-year low and resulted in the removal of 95% of rejected applicants.
+The Home Office says that Denmark’s policies have reduced asylum claims there to a 40-year low and resulted in the removal of 95% of rejected applicants.
+Earlier this year, a UK delegation of senior Home Office officials visited the capital of Copenhagen to study Denmark’s approach to asylum, Reuters reported.

 However, its reforms have drawn significant criticism, with rights groups saying the measures foster a hostile climate for migrants, undermine protection and leave asylum seekers in prolonged uncertainty.